adambennis/rds-orc-dev/README.md

 # AWS RDS - Oracle

 ## Summary
-This is a sample stack f to create a Oracle RDS instance with dev appropriate sizing and configuration.
+This is a sample stack  to create a Oracle RDS instance with dev appropriate sizing and configuration.

 ## Getting started
-To get started, clone the repository and change the directory names under each dev* directory to your environment/name.
+To get started, clone the repository and change the directory names under each test* directory to your environment/name.
 Please note that creating RDS instances can take approximately 10-15 minutes to complete.

 ```
 mv test/dev1 test/dev2